 What does this mean for you or your business?

-Without repeating the advice given by Susie in last month’s bulletin, it is still the case that it is for an employer to decide, via fair means, whether an employee is disabled or not.
+Without repeating the advice given in last month’s bulletin, it is still the case that it is for an employer to decide, via fair means, whether an employee is disabled or not.
 The Respondent in the above matter took the risky position of proceeding to a dismissal without medical evidence.
 This was done as the employer was sceptical at the issue of disability being raised as such a late stage on proceedings.
 This will of course be a decision for the employer to take in any particular scenario, however I would always recommend taking legal advice before proceeding with such a course of action.

 The full transcript of the EAT case can be read HERE